 Start by adding the coffee to your blender (see my blender recommendations), followed by the pumpkin.
 Add the frozen, sliced banana and spices, finishing with the spinach.
 Blend on high for 30 seconds or until the smoothie is creamy.

-* If you want to use canned pumpkin instead of fresh, you can sub 1 cup canned pumpkin puree for 2 cups fresh cooked and cooled pumpkin.
+* If you want to use fresh pumpkin instead of canned, you can sub 2 cups fresh cooked and cooled pumpkin.
 Fresh cooked and cooled pumpkin is more water-rich than canned puree.

 (Nutrition info is per serving)